omart075/PiGallery/README.md

 PiGallery is an interpretation of the [Pepper's Ghost illusion](https://en.wikipedia.org/wiki/Pepper%27s_ghost) built with Python, React, and a Leap motion controller 2.
 Users can use hand gestures to interact with a gallery of images/GIFs that are projected from a screen onto a piece of glass or any transparent film/material.

+The original implementation was built with Python and Tkinter (Python_v1).
+The most up to date version of the UI is in the React_v2 directory.

+The most up to date version of the Leap controller code can be found in Python_v1 > leap > gestures.py

 # Gestures

 There are two types of gestures that allow users to interact with the illusion (both hands supported):